@bytesnz

 Commiting and pushing I was greeted with same need Firefox Nightly error.
 Noooooooo.

-After a bunch of trial and error, including building custom versions of the standalone-firefox docker image, I found, by running npx wdio run --help
+After a bunch of trial and error, including building custom versions of the standalone-firefox docker image, I found, by running npx wdio run --help, that the --host argument used to select the driver host should have actually been --hostname.

 Fixing the config files and pushing to gitlab, I finally got the tests passing.